Biography

 Overview

-I am an interdisciplinary scientist whose current research focuses on translational genomics and cancer care delivery.
-I have extensive experience in genomic evidence synthesis, data modeling, web tool development, and genomic applications in care delivery.
-My PhD in biochemistry, with a focus on molecular biophysics, gives me a unique foundation in basic sciences to understand the molecular mechanisms at play in translational studies.
-I was recently awarded an NIH research supplement to promote diversity in health-related research at the investigator level, during which I gained mentored experience in scientific project leadership as well as evaluation of electronic health applications in underserved populations.
+I am an interdisciplinary scientist whose current research focuses on translational genomics and cancer care delivery, especially as it impacts marginalized* populations.
+I have extensive experience in genomic evidence synthesis, data modeling, web application development, community-driven research design, and genomic applications in care delivery.
+My PhD in biochemistry, with a focus on molecular biophysics, gives me a unique foundation to understand the molecular mechanisms at play in translational studies.
+I have cross-disciplinary training that covers epidemiology, qualitative research, bioethics, and informatics.
+I am currently a Research Assistant Professor, in the Division of Hematology/Oncology, Department of Medicine, Vanderbilt University Medical Center.

 Educational Background